 With the Six Nations Championship in full flow, Huw has put together his top tips to help minimise the risks of the game, reduce the long-term effects of injury and return to action faster.

-Huw’s top tips
+Huw’s top physio tips for rugby players

 1. Concentrate on tackling technique

 In amateur rugby, studies have shown that contact with other players accounts for the majority of injuries, with the tackler being more at risk than the player being tackled.
 Poor technique when tackling regularly results in shoulder, neck and concussion injuries.

 In order to reduce the risk during tackling, working on your technique is vital.
 I would recommend regularly returning to basics to get your positioning correct before progressively increasing the difficulty of the tackle and speed of the contact.
 Your coach is the best person to help you to improve in this area of your game.

 2. Warm up properly

 Warming up prior to training and matches is vital in order to prepare your muscles and cardiovascular system.
 This is particularly evident in the hamstring muscles, which are often strained or torn during rugby due to the high speed, stop-start nature of the sport.

 Research has shown that by adding one exercise to your warm-up – Nordic curls – you can reduce the chance of hamstring strains by 50%.
 This goes to show the importance of a well-structured and thorough warm up prior to training sessions and matches.

 Speak to your local Ascenti physiotherapist for further exercises to aid your warm up.